cisco/mindmeld/docs/source/blueprints/home_assistant.rst

 5. Knowledge Base
 ^^^^^^^^^^^^^^^^^

 The home assistant is a straight forward command-and-control house application, and therefore it does not have a catalog of items and does not use a knowledge base.
-Workbench3 does need an Elasticsearch connection for validation, and therefore we need a local instance of Elasticsearch running in the background.
+Workbench3 does need an Elasticsearch connection for validation, and therefore we still need a local instance of Elasticsearch running in the background.

 6. Training Data